akshaynanavati/dotfiles/README.md

 correctly.
 If you do not wish to use solarized but you do wish to use my vimrc, simply edit the vimrc, search for colorscheme, and change `colorscheme solarized` to whichever colorscheme you prefer.

+Gitconfig Notes
+---

+Currently, the gitconfig file has my name and email in it.
+You probably want to edit the first few lines of this file with your own git name and email.